modicio/.github/profile/README.md

 A quick-start regarding **codi-native** can be found in out [getting-started guide](https://github.com/modicio/codi-native/wiki/Getting-Started)

+This organization is supervised by KKegel and affiliated to the software engineering lab at TU-Dresden.
 <!--

 **Here are some ideas to get you started:**